gregermendle/winf/README.md

 The API is currently incomplete.
 A planned API is shown below.

 #### `isFullScreen(title: string): boolean`
-[OSX Only] Returns a boolean determining if a window with the defined title is full screen.
+Returns a boolean determining if a window with the defined title is full screen.

 ## Planned API
 #### `findWindowByTitle(title: string): Window | null`